openstack/charm-guide/doc/source/community/software-bug.rst

    juju model-config logging-config="<root>=DEBUG;unit=DEBUG"

-The `Juju logs`_ page in the Juju documentation has more details.
+The `How to manage logs`_ page in the Juju documentation has more details.

 Service logs
 ^^^^^^^^^^^^